1120 SW 5th Ave, Suite 613, Portland, OR 97204

 The City of Portland’s Bureau of Environmental Services is continuing our work to repair and replace critical sewer and stormwater infrastructure.
 Environmental Services will continue to provide information and updates on construction schedules and activities during the COVID-19 emergency.

-Environmental Services will be constructing sewer repairs on N Mississippi Avenue between Shaver and Fremont to replace over 1,000 linear feet of sewer pipe.
+Environmental Services – your sewer and stormwater utility – has started constructing sewer repairs on N Mississippi Avenue between Shaver and Fremont to replace over 1,000 linear feet of sewer pipe.
 This urgent sewer capacity project will replace and upsize a 100-year-old sewer main that is deteriorating due to age and is also too small for the area.
+Environmental Services will also build two new sewer lines on N Failing and N Shaver streets.
 The replacement and addition of new larger pipes will increase sewer capacity, reduce basement sewer backups and street flooding, and help protect public health and the environment.

 Environmental Services is coordinating efforts with PBOT’s Healthy Businesses Program.
 The current Healthy Business permits in the project area expire January 4, 2021, so please be sure to have items removed from the street by that time.
 There will be 5-minute pickup/drop-off zones on the side streets, but not along N Mississippi within the project area.
 Sidewalks should remain open for pedestrians.
 If you have questions or need information regarding the Healthy Business Program email firstname.lastname@example.org.